deroproject/derohe/Readme.md

 #### Running DERO Wallet

-Dero cmdline wallet is most reliable and has support of all functions.
-Cmdline wallet is most secure and reliable.
+The DERO cmdline wallet is most secure and reliable and has support of all functions.

 #### DERO Cmdline Wallet

-&nbsp; &nbsp; &nbsp; &nbsp; DERO cmdline wallet is menu based and very easy to operate.
+&nbsp; &nbsp; &nbsp; &nbsp; The DERO cmdline wallet is menu-based and very easy to operate.
-Use various options to create, recover, transfer balance etc.
+Use various options to create, recover, transfer balance, etc.
-**NOTE:** DERO cmdline wallet by default connects DERO daemon running on local machine on port 20206.
+**NOTE:** The DERO cmdline wallet by default connects to the DERO daemon running on the local machine on port 20206.
-If DERO daemon is not running start DERO wallet with --remote option like following:
+If the DERO daemon is not running, start DERO wallet with the `--remote` option like the following:
 **./dero-wallet-cli-linux-amd64 --remote**

 ![DERO Wallet](https://raw.githubusercontent.com/deroproject/documentation/master/images/wallet-recover2.png)